YuAo/MetalLibraryArchive/README.md

 | 0...3      | UInt32     | Entry count (the number of functions) |
 | 4...       | Tag Groups | Each tag group holds some information about a Metal function |

-The number of tag groups equals to the number of functions.
+The number of tag groups equals the number of functions.

 ### Tag Group